Hey, Hey, Hey, It's Fat Albert: Plot

-Hey, Hey, Hey, It's Fat Albert is an animated primetime television special which originally aired on November 12, 1969, on NBC in the United States.
+Release

 While NBC did re-air the special twice following its initial airing, it has rarely been seen since.
-The film is in the collection of the Paley Center for Media, which has only held a very small number of screenings of the feature.
+The film is in the collection of the Paley Center for Media.
+While public showings of the episode are limited, it can be viewed upon request.
 It was created by Bill Cosby and animator Ken Mundie.
 It was based on Cosby's stand-up routines, which were based on his childhood.
 It would later inspire the long-running 1972 animated series Fat Albert and the Cosby Kids.
 A second special, Weird Harold, aired on May 4, 1973.

 The special has a very different style from the later series.
-Due to time and a tight budget, the animators had to draw directly onto cels with grease pencils and actual images of Philadelphia were used for backgrounds.
+As a stylistic choice, the animators drew directly onto cels with grease pencils and actual footage of Philadelphia were used for backgrounds.
+Cosby disliked the character designs used in the special, with Mundie explaining that "[Cosby] wanted [the protagonists] to be more a fun bunch of kids."
+For the football match sequence, stock footage of NFL games play in the background, and when Fat Albert tackles the Green Street Terrors, stock shots of building demolitions are used.
 The music was provided by Herbie Hancock, who later used some of the music he composed on his album Fat Albert Rotunda.
 Unlike the later Cosby Kids series and specials, it has not been released on DVD.

+The episode was classified as partially lost media, with only brief and limited clips of the special available online.
+An audio recording of a 1971 re-broadcast surfaced online in February 2024.
+On July 28, 2024, a user uploaded a complete recording of the special to YouTube.
+This recording was filmed at the Paley Center and synchronized with the audio found earlier in the year.